moequraishi/RESTful-CRUD/README.md

 # RestfulCrud

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3 and updated to 7.2.0

 ## Development server